bigchaindb/bigchaindb/docs/source/deploy-on-aws.md

 ./awsdeploy.sh <number_of_nodes_in_cluster> [pypi_or_branch] [servers_or_clients]
 ```

+**<number_of_nodes_in_cluster>** (Required)

-The first argument <number_of_nodes_in_cluster> is required.
-It's how many nodes you want to deploy.
+The number of nodes you want to deploy.
+Example value: 5

+**[pypi_or_branch]** (Optional)

-The second argument is optional.
-It can be the word `pypi` or the name of a local Git branch. `pypi` means that BigchainDB will be installed from the latest `bigchaindb` package in the [Python Package Index (PyPI)](https://pypi.python.org/pypi).
+Where the nodes should get their BigchainDB source code.
+If it's `pypi`, then BigchainDB will be installed from the latest `bigchaindb` package in the [Python Package Index (PyPI)](https://pypi.python.org/pypi).
 That is, on each node, BigchainDB will be installed using `pip install bigchaindb`.
+You can also put the name of a local Git branch; it will be compressed and sent out to all the nodes for installation.
 If you don't include the second argument, then the default is `pypi`.

+**[servers_or_clients]** (Optional)

+If you want to deploy BigchainDB servers, then the third argument should be `servers`.
+If you want to deploy BigchainDB clients, then the third argument should be `clients`.
-The third argument is also optional (but if you want to include it, you must also include the second argument).
-It must be either `servers` or `clients`, depending on what you want to deploy.
+The third argument is optional, but if you want to include it, you must also include the second argument.
 If you don't include the third argument, then the default is `servers`.

+---

-If you're curious what the `awsdeploy.sh` script does, the source code has lots of explanatory comments, so it's quite easy to read.
-Here's a link to the latest version on GitHub: [`awsdeploy.sh`](https://github.com/bigchaindb/bigchaindb/blob/master/deploy-cluster-aws/awsdeploy.sh)
+If you're curious what the `awsdeploy.sh` script does, [the source code](https://github.com/bigchaindb/bigchaindb/blob/master/deploy-cluster-aws/awsdeploy.sh) has lots of explanatory comments, so it's quite easy to read.

 It should take a few minutes for the deployment to finish.
 If you run into problems, see the section on Known Deployment Issues below.